Trust Lawyer in Naples, FL

 A properly funded revocable trust can significantly reduce or avoid the need for formal probate for assets titled in the trust.
 Some assets may still pass by beneficiary designation or other methods.
 We explain how your specific accounts and properties are treated and design your plan accordingly.

-For snowbirds, we look at where you are domiciled, which courts would handle probate, and how each property is titled.
-Our attorneys work to coordinate documents so your Florida and out-of-state homes are addressed within one clear plan that reflects both Florida and your other state’s requirements.
+For snowbirds, we look at where you’re domiciled, which courts would handle probate, and how each property is titled.
+Our attorneys coordinate documents so your Florida and out-of-state homes are addressed within one clear plan that reflects the requirements of both states.

-At Hubbard Snitchler & Parzianello, you work directly with one of our attorneys on your trust planning.
-Staff may assist with scheduling and document handling, but our partners remain closely involved, so your questions and decisions receive the attention of seasoned legal professionals.
+At Hubbard Snitchler & Parzianello, you work directly with one of our attorneys throughout your trust planning.
+Staff assist with scheduling and document handling, but our partners remain closely involved, so your questions and decisions receive the attention of experienced legal professionals.

-It is helpful to bring or send copies of any existing wills or trusts, a general list of your assets and how they are titled, and information about real estate in Florida and other states.
-We can then have a focused conversation about how your current planning aligns with your goals.
+It’s helpful to bring or send copies of any existing wills or trusts, a general list of your assets and how they’re titled, and information about real estate in Florida and other states.
+That gives us a focused starting point for discussing how your current planning aligns with your goals.

-Thoughtful trust planning can spare your family the stress of a Florida probate, reduce uncertainty during a health crisis, and give you confidence that what you have built will be managed the way you intend.
-You do not need to sort through these decisions on your own.
+Thoughtful trust planning can help spare your family the stress of a Florida probate, reduce uncertainty during a health crisis, and give you confidence that what you’ve built can be handled the way you intend.
+You don’t have to sort through these decisions on your own.

 Our attorneys bring together estate planning, business, and securities knowledge, along with experience serving clients who divide their time between Florida and Michigan.
-We take a practical, relationship-focused approach, so your questions are heard and your documents reflect your real life.
-If you are ready to discuss a trust or to have your current plan reviewed, we invite you to reach out.
+We take a practical, relationship-focused approach.
+Your questions get heard and your documents reflect your real situation, not a generic template.
+If you’re ready to discuss a trust or have your current plan reviewed, we invite you to reach out.
+We offer a free initial consultation.

 To speak with one of our attorneys about trust planning in the Naples area, call (313) 546-9685.